Early Mobility Intervention for Critically Ill Children

 The trial information does not specify whether you need to stop taking your current medications.
 It focuses on early mobility for critically ill children, so it's best to discuss your medications with the trial team.

-What data supports the effectiveness of the treatment PICU Up! for critically ill children?
+What prior data suggests that the PICU Up!
+Mobility Program is safe for critically ill children?

 Sapna R Kudchadkar, MD